mmbman/Katagiri/1987-04-03-Platform-Sutra-Talk-4.md

 But I think that’s why many Buddhist scriptures mention transforming circumstances, transforming the objective situation into the inner world, inner life.
 Or, the purpose of practice is to transform absence of the mind into, well, realization of Buddhism, the buddha way – or transforming delusion into nirvana.
 That is the purpose of Buddhism we [talk about].
 But that is the second grade children’s viewpoint, because it is still dualistic.

-So that is the second point Dogen Zenji mentions here.
+So that is the second point Dōgen Zenji mentions here.

 #### 31:39